‘One Step’ K-Movie To Debut In April Starring Sandara Park Of 2NE1 In First Lead

 Still, Sandara Park had to keep moving forward with her career in which she is now working solo under YG Entertainment after renewing her contract.
 Her first performance was actually on a Filipino music competition show, Pinoy Boyband Superstar, where she is one of their judges.
 Now Sandara is returning to acting as she plays the lead in the upcoming K-movie One Step which releases this coming month.
 It is also the first time she plays the lead in a K-movie too.

-News of Sandara Park’s first lead role in a K-movie were first made known on Korean news outlets like BNT News and the Korean extension of K-Pop Herald.
+News of Sandara Park’s first lead role in a K-movie was first made known on Korean news outlets like BNT News and the Korean extension of K-Pop Herald.
 According to their reports, Sandara plays Si Hyun, a girl who has lost all her memories in an accident.
 She meets Ji Il, who is played by Han Jae Suk, a genius composer who cannot write music anymore for some reason.
 The movie will follow the two as they recover what they lost.
 In the K-movie’s poster (as shown above), another character will be played by Jo dong named Woo Hyuk, a guitarist who is in love with Si Hyun and a pillar of support for her.

 We also know that One Step‘s original soundtrack will be taken care of by music director Kim Soo Jin.
 For those who don’t know, Soo Jin is responsible for working on productions like Behind the White Tower, The Great Queen Seon Deok, Sign, and Six Flying Dragons.